Alec Baldwin fatally shoots crew member with prop firearm on film set, authorities say

 The director of photography in an Alec Baldwin movie was killed and the film’s director was injured Thursday afternoon when the actor fired a prop firearm on the set of a movie in New Mexico, the authorities said.

-Halyna Hutchins, 42, was killed and Joel Souza, 48, was injured around 1:50 p.m.
-Mountain time on the set of “Rust,” a Western being filmed in Santa Fe County, Juan Rios, a spokesperson for the Santa Fe County Sheriff’s Office, said.
+Halyna Hutchins, 42, was killed and Joel Souza, 48, was injured on the set of "Rust,” a Western being filmed in Santa Fe County, Juan Rios, a spokesperson for the Santa Fe County Sheriff’s Office, said.
 The circumstances of the shooting are under investigation.

 Rios said the shooting at Bonanza Creek Ranch happened in the middle of a scene that was either being rehearsed or filmed.
 He said the Sheriff’s Office was interviewing people on the set to determine how the two had been shot.